 I am fascinated with how we see the world of microscopic living things.
-My approach to exploring this world is multifold: through lab-based research, the history and philosophy of science, and visual art.
-My main interests lie in cell and developmental biology, both in their rich history and modern-day form, and visualization and image-making technologies, such as microscopy, 3D printing, virtual reality, photography, printmaking, and drawing.
+My approach to exploring this world is multifold: through lab-based research, the history of science and science studies, and visual art.
+My main interests are in cell and developmental biology and visualization practices and technologies such as microscopy, printmaking, drawing, 3D modeling and printing, and virtual reality.

 I strongly believe that emphasizing an interdisciplinary approach to scientific inquiry, such as one that recognizes creative practices and visual thinking as critical components, greatly enriches research and engages a much larger audience.